The all-new 2020 Honda Jazz has been revealed – and it’s going to come as an advanced e:HEV hybrid as standard.

 Honda will begin sales of the new Jazz in summer 2020.

-The firm says class-leading space has been retained, comfort is “significantly improved” over today’s car and it also gets a full suite of Honda Sensing safety tech.
+The firm says class-leading space has been retained, comfort is “significantly improved” over the current Jazz and it also gets a full suite of Honda Sensing safety tech.

 It’s still clearly Jazz-shaped, but Honda says the new design is cleaner and more seamless: it has “function and beauty first seen in the Honda e”.